-The second half of the podcast delves into Parkhurst’s approach to film and video cameras for his projects.
-In it, he traces his family tree of cameras that he has used for his documentary and narrative film projects.
-Included, is his suggestion and plan for using what you have, trusting that you will have what you need, later on.
+The second half of the podcast delves into what Chris’ approach has been to film and video cameras for his projects.
+He traces his family tree of the cameras that he has used for his documentary and narrative film projects.
+He offers the suggestion that you should use what you have, trusting that you will have what you need, later on.

 Want to know who is on the show before anyone else?